 A lot of people struggle to eat ghost peppers because of the heat levels.
 Some people have even reported having to go to the hospital right after eating an entire ghost pepper for pain and ulcers in their esophagus and stomach!

 What To Make With Ghost Peppers

 Did you know that you can make a ghost pepper concentrated jelly or jam?
-This thick sauce is usually made with a fruit too!
+This thick sauce is usually made with fruit too!
 I have seen a lot of different variations.
-It is best to buy this dish unless you are an intermediate to expert in the kitchen as directing and working with ghost peppers can be difficult.
+It is best to buy this dish unless you are an intermediate expert in the kitchen as directing and working with ghost peppers can be difficult.

 Ghost Pepper Salsa

 What about salsa?
 Ghost pepper salsa is just as delicious!
 Except, instead of fruit, you use various tomatoes, onions, and garlic to create a delicious flavor that is perfect for chips and as a topping on many foods.
 Thinking of what to make with ghost peppers, you can get creative!

 There are hundreds of different types of salsas with unique flavors, try something new!
 When looking and seeing what to make with ghost peppers, include your favorite foods.
 This will make the process a lot easier!